My Side of the Island: Staying Off-grid on a Scottish Island

 Of course, stripping back the luxuries of life is entirely the point of an escape like this.
 It provides perspective on modern life and leaves us open to receive what the writer Thoreau describes as ‘the tonic of wildness’.

-While I’ve always escaped to deserts or mountains to get my fix of wildness, a retreat is different—once you have arrived, there is no physical effort required, only the invitation to drop familiar habits and urgencies to experience the stillness and silence of nature.
+While I’ve trekked in deserts or mountains to get my fix of wildness, a retreat is different—once you have arrived, there is no physical effort required, only the invitation to drop familiar habits and urgencies to experience the stillness and silence of nature.

 As the days of silence mounted and distractions faded, I tuned in to the wildness around me and let peace, stillness, and mystery in.